If your home is in the historic district, can you renovate the exterior to mesh with your particular tastes?

 So now maybe we’ve frightened you out of doing any home renovations at all.
 Maybe you’ve just decided to let the shingles rot or the porch sag for now.
 Uh-uh, can’t do that either.

 In the historic district, you must “upgrade existing materials and elements, using recognized preservation methods whenever possible.”
-The for historic preservation are outlined in a lengthy document that you may not have time to read before serious wood rot sets into your clapboards.
+The residential design guidelines for historic preservation are outlined in a lengthy document that you may not have time to read before serious wood rot sets into your clapboards.

 Turn this chore over to the experts at Renovation by Burbach.
 We have done home renovations on many historic homes over the years, always carefully following the letter of the law.
 Ask us to see pictures of some of these jobs — you’ll feel reassured that your property can look beautiful while still following code.